History of manufactured fuel gases: Winsor and the Gas Light and Coke Company

 The first company to provide manufactured gas to consumer as a utility was the London-based Gas Light and Coke Company.
 It was founded through the efforts of a German émigré, Frederick Winsor, who had witnessed Lebon's demonstrations in Paris.
 He had tried unsuccessfully to purchase a thermolamp from Lebon, but remained taken with the technology, and decided to try his luck, first in his hometown of Brunswick, and then in London in 1804.
 Once in London, Winsor began an intense campaign to find investors for a new company that would manufacture gas apparatus and sell gas to consumers.
 He was successful in finding investors, but the legal form of the company was a more difficult problem.
-By the Bubble Act of 1720, all joint-stock companies above a certain number of shareholders in England needed to receive a royal charter to incorporate, which meant that an act of Parliament was required.
+By the Bubble Act 1720, all joint-stock companies above a certain number of shareholders in England needed to receive a royal charter to incorporate, which meant that an act of Parliament was required.

 Winsor waged his campaign intermittently to 1807, when the investors constituted a committee charged with obtaining an act of Parliament.
 They pursued this task over the next three years, encountering adversities en route, the most important of which was the resistance by Boulton & Watt in 1809.
 In that year, the committee made a serious attempt to get the House of Commons to pass a bill empowering the king to grant the charter, but Boulton & Watt felt their gaslight apparatus manufacturing business was threatened and mounted an opposition through their allies in Parliament.
 Although a parliamentary committee recommended approval, it was defeated on the third reading.

 The following year, the committee tried again, succeeding with the acquiescence of Boulton & Watt because they renounced all powers to manufacture apparatus for sale.
-The act required that the company raise £100,000 before they could request a charter, a condition it took the next two years to fill.
+The resulting act of Parliament required that the company raise £100,000 before they could request a charter, a condition it took the next two years to fill.
 George III granted the charter in 1812.